-The second agency was first called the “investigative division” and later the Ukrainian Security Police (Sicherheitsschutzmannschaft) or the Ukrainian Criminal Police (UCP).
+The second organization was first called the “investigative division” and later the Ukrainian Security Police (Sicherheitsschutzmannschaft) or the Ukrainian Criminal Police (UCP).
 For a while, the UCP operated under the command of the German city police, but it was later integrated into the regional division of the German security service (Sicherheitspolizei und Sicherheitsdienst, SiPo/SD) led by SS Obersturmbannführer Erich Erlinger at 33 Korolenka Street.
 Within the structure of the SiPo/SD was the fifth office (Amt V), the “criminal police,” whose personnel investigated relevant offenses committed by Germans.
 In March 1942, the “investigative division” of the Ukrainian auxiliary police became incorporated into the fifth office and was known as Referat V/d (that is, sub-office “d” of the fifth office).
 One of its responsibilities was investigating criminal and administrative offenses committed by the local German population.
 In March 1943, a political division (Referat V/d/4), sometimes referred to as the “Ukrainian Gestapo,” was formed under the fourth office of the SiPo/SD: the secret state police (Geheime Staatspolizei).
-Since then, the UCP de jure received carte blanche to investigate any crimes committed by the local population, including by individuals of a “political” character: Jews, Soviet activists, and nationalists.
-Yet de facto it returned to the rights and obligations it possessed in the autumn of 1941, when the “investigative division” under OUN-M had practically unlimited discretion.
+From that point, the UCP de jure received carte blanche to investigate any crimes committed by the local population, including by individuals of a “political” character: Jews, Soviet activists, and nationalists.
+Yet, de facto, it returned to the rights and obligations it possessed in the autumn of 1941, when the “investigative division” under OUN-M had practically unlimited discretion.

 The UCP headquarters were located at 15 Korolenka Street throughout the entire occupation.
 According to the standard principle of duplicating positions in auxiliary military-police formations, the German boss (first SS-Oberscharführer Kurt Zypli and later SS-Untersturmführer Jakob Huber, a Galician Volksdeutscher) inspected the work of the Ukrainian boss (starting with Roman Bida and ending with Vadym Maikovskyi).
-The headquarters was divided into lower units, specifically: criminal investigation, secret intelligence, politics, and the bureau.
+The headquarters was divided into a number of departments, specifically: criminal investigation, secret intelligence, politics, and administration.
 The criminal investigation unit was further divided into eight commissariats: murder, banditry, major robbery, minor theft, and malfeasance.
-The other three commissariats were called “investigative groups” (or “search groups”), which were embedded in several police districts simultaneously and conducted relevant agent and investigative work on the ground (investigating crimes committed in the district).
+The other three commissariats were called “investigative groups” (or “search groups”), and were embedded in several police districts simultaneously and conducted relevant agent and investigative work on the ground (investigating crimes committed in the district).
 Each commissariat was headed by a commissar, a deputy, and a certain number of agents and detectives.
 As of August 1943, there were approximately 190 employees in the UCP.

-The third agency was the so-called “covert groups,” particularly the 114th, 115th, and 118th auxiliary police battalions (Schutzmannschaftsbatallionen).
+The third organization included the so-called “covert units,” particularly the 114th, 115th, and 118th auxiliary police battalions (Schutzmannschaftsbatallionen).
 The battalions initially operated under the German city police and later under the regional Order Police (Ordnungspolizei).
 Unlike the city or village patrol police, battalion members were situated in barracks since they functioned as rapid response units that could be instantly transferred anywhere.
 Their responsibilities included anti-partisan activities, as well as protection and punishment.
 The first such unit, Schutzmannschaftsbatallion Kiew, was organized out of OUN-M members and POWs.
 As early as February 16, 1942, Schutzmannschaftsbatallion Kiew was renamed to the 115th Schutzmannschaftbattalion, while some idle POWs and members of the “Bukovina battalion” were enlisted in the 118th Schutzmannschaftbattalion in early March.
 Each battalion contained between 300 and 500 officers.
 After the transformation to numbered militarized groups, battalion personnel were almost never involved in raids in the city and were directed instead to fight partisans in southern Kyiv and later in Byelorussia and France.
 Additionally, in the summer of 1942, the occupation authorities decided to organize another battalion: the 114th Schutzmannschaftbattalion.
-Its personnel mainly comprised of penalized members of the city police or those suspected of disloyalty.
-The battalion contained no fewer than 300 officers.
+Its personnel, with no fewer than 300 officers, was mainly composed of penalized members of the city police or those suspected of disloyalty. .